Electrician Apprenticeship: How to Become an Electrician

-BECOMING AN ELECTRICIAN APPRENTICE IS ONE OF THE TWO MAIN WAYS TO BECOME A COMMERCIAL ELECTRICIAN IN CALIFORNIA.
+BECOMING AN ELECTRICIAN APPRENTICE IS ONE PATH TO BECOMING A COMMERCIAL ELECTRICIAN IN CALIFORNIA.

 Potential students often ask us, “How do I become an electrician,” or, “I’ve heard that I need to get an electrician apprenticeship, but I don’t know what that is or where to start.”